intel-lab-lkp/linux/Documentation/tools/rtla/common_timerlat_options.rst

         *cyclictest* sets this value to *0* by default, use **--dma-latency** *0* to have similar results.

+**--disable-idle-states**
+        Set the /sys/devices/system/cpu/cpu<n>/cpuidle/state*/disable files to 1 for cpus that are running timerlat threads to avoid exit from idle latencies.
+On exit from timerlat, the state*/disable setting is restored to its original value before running timerlat.

 **-k**, **--kernel-threads**

         Use timerlat kernel-space threads, in contrast of **-u**.